-The Minister for Resources and Water decides which grants to approve taking into account the application assessment and the availability of grant funds.
+The Program Delegate (who is an AusIndustry manager within the department with responsibility for the program) decides which grants to approve taking into account the application assessment and the availability of grant funds.

-The Minister's decision is final in all matters, including:
+The Program Delegate's decision is final in all matters, including:

-- the grant approval

-- the grant funding to be awarded
+- the grant approval - the grant funding to be awarded

-- any conditions attached to the offer of grant funding.
+any conditions attached to the offer of grant funding.